As Co-Founder and CTO of EdSmart, David draws from over 20 years’

 Don’t buy an edtech product without asking these critical questions of your vendor.

-This is a comprehensive checklist for due diligence on any edtech vendor or solution.
+Below is a comprehensive checklist for due diligence on any Edtech vendor or solution that you may download for future reference.
 If you haven't had these questions answered to satisfaction, you are at risk.
-Click below for a downloadable one-sheet checklist if you'd like to share or print.

 Where is the data hosted and by whom?